-For service providers, the duty to make reasonable adjustments is anticipatory; within reason, it is owed to all potential disabled customers and not just to those who are known to the service provider.
+For service providers, the duty to make reasonable adjustments is 'anticipatory', within reason.
+This means they have to anticipate, think about and try to predict what adjustments could be needed by customers with different types of disability, support and access requirements.
+The service provider must think about all potential disabled customers and not just those who are known to them.

 Duty to make reasonable adjustments

-Where a disabled person is at a substantial disadvantage in comparison with people who are not disabled, there is a duty to take reasonable steps to remove that disadvantage by:
+Where a disabled person is at a substantial disadvantage compared with people who are not disabled, there is a duty to take reasonable steps to remove that disadvantage by:

 - changing provisions, criteria or practices

-- altering or removing a physical feature or providing a reasonable alternative means of avoiding the feature
+- changing or removing a physical feature or providing a reasonable alternative way to avoid that feature

 - providing auxiliary aids

-An adjustment should, as far as possible, remove or reduce any disadvantage faced by a disabled worker or service user etc.
+An adjustment should, as far as possible, remove or reduce any disadvantage faced by a disabled worker or service user.